top of page

 Yummy Nut and Seed Bread

 Hello friends!
 I have to share this recipe that I just made because it’s so surprising and delicious.
-It takes very little time (maybe 10 minutes) on your part, but be sure to take a read through because it requires a smidge of planning.
+It takes very little time (maybe 10-15 minutes once you have the ingredients gathered) on your part, but be sure to take a read through because it requires a smidge of planning.
 After mixing the ingredients, it needs to sit for at least 3 hours (but up to 24, so that makes it easy from a timing standpoint).
 When you are ready to bake it, it stays in the oven for 1 ½ hours and then you have to be patient and wait about 2 hours for it to cool completely before you eat it.
 That’s the hardest part:)

 This is a copycat version of a bread that a friend tried on a recent trip and wanted to recreate.
 I love a good challenge and was very intrigued by the ingredient list, so I was anxious to try.
 My expectations were way exceeded; this is really yummy.